 The answer to this is a resounding YES!
-Ashwagandha in smoothies is an excellent way to get some of that ashwagandha stress fighting power, while having a delicious powerhouse of other nutrients.
-Baobab goes excellent in this smoothie, but there are an abundance of other herbal powders that could go excellently in this smoothie.
+Ashwagandha in smoothies is an excellent way to get some of that ashwagandha stress-fighting power while having a delicious powerhouse of other nutrients.
+Baobab goes excellent in this smoothie, but there is an abundance of other herbal powders that could go excellently in this smoothie.

 Making an Ashwagandha Smoothie

 As with many of my recipes, I truly like to make them as easy as possible!
-So this ashwagandha smoothie will be not different!
-My favorite 'tool of the trade' in making smoothie or drink recipes easy is my immersion blender.
+So this ashwagandha smoothie will be no different!
+My favorite 'tool of the trade' in making a smoothie or drink recipes easy is my immersion blender.
 If you live the Keto or Trim Healthy Mama lifestyle, you may have a similar problem to my own and you hate cleaning your blender all of the time.
-Using an immersion blender when possible makes clean up a breeze!
+Using an immersion blender when possible makes cleaning up a breeze!

 If you are using an immersion blender this recipe will go extremely fast, throw all the ingredients into the mason jar you will be drinking out of, and blend away.
 You can even add a cute mason jar lid like these.